SLG64/SLG64s-Undertale-Deltarune-Engine/README.md

 ![c933323c-074a-478b-82b5-7a917e65d601](https://github.com/user-attachments/assets/c7834c67-de0d-44bd-87fb-59eb80b199e0)

 ### EXTRAS PLANNED
 I do have more souls planned for it, mainly because I find it fun to make them.
 I know a few souls that would be interesting to implement, such as the soul used in The Final Experiment, an Undertale Fan-Game/AU that has you fight W.D.
 Gaster (presumably).
-I do have an idea for a slower version of the Determination soul, maybe with a new ability or downside, but I don't know if that is exactly what I want for it.
+I will provide code for the basic movement for the souls, especially for creating new souls.

 ![New Piskel-2 png (18)](https://github.com/user-attachments/assets/bd43318d-d561-4978-9b8c-15d1acc319ce)
 ![New Piskel-3 png (11)](https://github.com/user-attachments/assets/a6557eff-ba7a-4c1a-875f-78c8423978db)